Big Tech wants to build the ‘metaverse.’ What on Earth does that mean?

 In theory, you’d log on to the metaverse similarly to logging on to the Internet.
 Only you’d use a head-mounted display, not a screen, to view content and a form of motion tracking, like Facebook’s wristband, to grab objects.

 To be a full universe, no single company could own the metaverse, similarly to how no one owns the Internet.
 But companies may try to monopolize their respective corners of the metaverse, just as a hand full of large tech companies dominate online content today.
+Firms could do this similarly to how they make money off apps via subscription services, shopping carts and advertising.

 “There will be power players for sure,” said Denise White, founder of the immersive tech company Blank XR.
 “Once you’re able to put on your new AR glasses and you suddenly see these holograms walking around in the world, then you’ll know, you’re now inside of the metaverse.”